Protect your iPhone from threats

 You can check what internet plugins you have in your Library folder by using this command in the Go to Folder text box: ~/Library/Internet Plug-Ins.
 From there, you can remove plugins from Other storage and also increase memory when you’re using your Mac.

 Web browsers like Chrome, Firefox, and Safari generally provide their own individual steps for managing extensions.
-You can do a quick online search for how to remove extensions from Chrome or from your preferred website browser on your Mac.
+Check out our guide for how to remove extensions from Chrome or from your preferred website browser on your Mac.

 You can also use a powerful browser cleaner tool if you’re looking for a faster way to get rid of leftover cookies, cached files, and unnecessary temporary files from your favorite browser.

-You can find and delete internet plugins from Other storage by navigating to the Library and using the following command in the Go to Folder text box: ~/Library/Screen Savers.
+You can find and delete internet plugins from Other or System Data storage by navigating to the Library and using the following command in the Go to Folder text box: ~/Library/Screen Savers.

 In this folder, you can view the screensaver files on your Mac and move the ones you don’t need to the Trash.